friscojosh/digital-garden/_notes/Decentralized stablecoins are impossible.md

 The only stablecoins that can function are those backed 1-to-1 by a target.
 That target is almost always fiat money such as the US dollar.
-In other words, no one is running around making a stablecoin pegged to bitcoin since bitcoin is highly volatile.
+In other words, if you introduce a stablecoin into your system you are also introducing trust.

 Any other set up where transactions (called auctions and arbitrage) need to occur to maintain the peg cannot be proven to always work.